-

 Prior knowledge

-Basic understanding of evolutionary and cell biology at the undergraduate level is assumed.
-The following courses offered at OIST are recommended to students who first want to review their knowledge: Molecular Biology of the Cell (B27) and Evolution (B43) or Molecular Evolution (B23).
+Basic understanding of evolutionary and cell biology at the undergraduate level is assumed. e.g., B27 Molecular Biology of the Cell or B23 Molecular Evolution

 1